steakbankfinance/steakbank-contract/docs/Staking.md

 #### BCStakingProxy

-`BCStakingProxy` is a centralized service.
+`BCStakingProxy` is a staking proxy service which will build and send staking transactions to BC(Binance Chain).

 1. The service hold an address which is controlled by TSS.
 2. All staked BNB will be transferred to the TSS account by cross chain transfer.